 I don’t know about you, but I’ve had my fair share of shower thoughts that ended in delightfully odd ideas for inventions – and I love having a look around crowdfunding sites, too, to see what other people come up with.
 Especially for bathrooms, which seem to have so much potential for innovation.

-One of the most clever ones I’ve seen?
+One of the most clever bathroom ideas I’ve seen?
 A German comedian’s showerhead, which was designed specifically to keep your hair dry by only washing you from the shoulders down.
 Ingenious, right?

-And in general, bathrooms have gotten incredibly smart over the past few years.
+And in general, bathroom ideas have gotten incredibly smart over the past few years.

 Some ideas, however, are not meant to ever see the light, it seems.
 Here are seven of my favourites – and believe me, you’re not prepared for some of them.
 (I sure wasn’t!)

 All of these were patents submitted to the relevant authorities, to protect the intellectual property of the people who thought them up, so bear that in mind.
-Yes, someone actually thought of those… and then Tap Warehouse shared these wacky ideas with us.
+Yes, someone actually thought of those bathroom ideas… and then Tap Warehouse shared these wacky ideas with us.

-Now here I am, passing it on once again, because really – we could all use a giggle right now.
-Not to mention that some of these are really, genuinely clever and make me wish for the days when they become reality.
+Now here I am, passing on these bathroom ideas again, because really – we could all use a giggle right now.
+Not to mention that some of these are really, genuinely clever and make me long for the day when they become reality.

 And if I’m honest, as wacky as some of these bathroom ideas are… I do wish I had come up with some of them.